 Once your system is designed, we develop your individual solution using market-leading products.
-Our specialist fire alarm service engineers then install your new equipment carefully, efficiently and with little disruption to your day to day activities.
-Your dedicated account manager is also on hand to answer any queries, and keep the installation running smoothly.
+Our specialist fire alarm services engineers then install your new equipment carefully – with little disruption to your day to day activities.
+Your dedicated fire alarm services account manager is also on hand to answer any queries, and keep the installation running smoothly.

 Regular fire alarm testing is an integral part of fire safety and compliance, and you need complete assurance that when needed, your systems will work.
 With Drax 360’s state of the art technology, testing is no longer a hassle.
-Check the status of critical equipment in real time, and view concise reports in one central location.
-We can also advise on BS5839 recommended weekly testing, so you can be sure your systems are always up to speed.
+Check the status of critical equipment in real-time, and view concise reports in one central location.
+As part of our fire alarm services, we can also advise on BS5839 recommended weekly testing – so you can be sure your systems are always up to speed.